ibm-apiconnect/api-discovery-otel-collector/README.md

 - `namespace`: The namespace where istio or nginx has been deployed on your cluster.
 As required by istio's telemetry integration the collector pod will be deployed here.
 - `images.api_discovery_collector`: As new versions of the collectors are released updating this property will enable the upgrade of the collector deployment.
 Note: collectors will require updates to ensure they remain compatible with the discovery service.
 Details of these updates will be available in this repository.
 - `logging.log_level`: Default log_level is `info`.
 For debug purposes the log level can be increased to debug if needed.
+- `logging.debugexporter_verbosity`: The default value is `basic`.
+For detailed information about the exporter, the verbosity can be increased to `detailed` if needed

 **Istio specific parameters**